-In 2008 it was speculated that 100 good size stars fell into the black hole and being swallowed up, around 10,000 years ago, resulted in this post catastrophic effect; the formation of X-ray bursts that now span some 25,000 light years across and opposite the core of the galaxy.
-These burst were thought to be hour-glass shaped in 2008 and they just should not be there; so this too is really tough to explain.
+In 2008 it was speculated that 100 good size stars fell into the black hole and being swallowed up, around 10,000 years ago, resulted in this post-catastrophic effect; the formation of X-ray bursts that now span some 25,000 light-years across and opposite the core of the galaxy.
+These bursts were thought to be hour-glass shaped in 2008 and they just should not be there; so this too is really tough to explain.
 Falling stars feeding a black hole help the story but there’s more to tell.
 (Before this theory the X-ray energies were thought to be the result of typical galactic formation of black holes).

 Most recently a new theory has emerged from details of a map made of the high energy regions using the Fermi Gamma-ray Space Telescope.
 The hourglass bursts are actually bubble shaped.
 The new details come with a new story.
 This year Kelly Holley-Bockelmann from Vanderbilt University in Nashville, Tennessee, discussed the problem with Tamara Bogdanović from the Georgia Institute of Technology in Atlanta.
 They came up with a story of their own.
 Let me warn you, it’s scary!